 The German for learning German is “deutsch lernen”!
 So, now we know a couple of new words, let’s get to work!

-How to learn German online with a qualified tutor.
+Want to know more about how to learn German online with a qualified tutor?
+Follow the link.

 Before you make a list of useful German phrases and tell yourself that German’s too difficult, there are two or three things you need to know to make your German speaking and writing better: